Saiyeux/Efficient-and-Accurate-Template-based-Reconstruction-of-Deformable-Surfaces/README.md

 ## Currently working on
 - Working on a more stable feature tracking
+-- SSIM for Outlier detection
 - making the surface reconstruction more robust
+-- Embedded deformation?!
 - refactoring
--   - Object file Reader
+-- Object file Reader -> own class or pcl or open3d using
 - - feature tracking -> other appraoch
 - - 3D reconstruction
 - Docker implementation